 Rather than interviewing guests, they delve into a variety of topics in each 30-min episode.
 For example, recent episodes include “Breakthroughs from Downtime & Post-Vaccine Training” and “Healthy Competition and Hills are Hard.”
 However, they are not afraid to address series topics, such as racism and the devastating toll of the Covid-19 pandemic.

 Tina Muir is a former elite runner, climate change advocate, and skilled interviewer.
 Running for Real covers topics such as diversity, self-growth, and women’s issues in running.
 Because of her willingness to tackle challenging topics, this podcast always provides a thought-provoking listen with fascinating guests.

 Listen here: Running for Real Podcast

 Sarah and Marita are energetic, engaging hosts.
 Both are registered dieticians as well as endurance athletes.
 From fueling during triathlons to vitamin D, they discuss a whole range of sports nutrition topics.
 They also interview other nutritionists, coaches, and voices in running.
 (You can listen to my episode: Laura Norris, Run Coach on Training During Quarantine and More)

 Average Episode Length: 1 hour

-What podcasts do you currently listen to?
+What podcasts do you currently listen to in 2021?